-- (1) Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors. - (2) Reflects the aggregate fair value for restricted stock awarded to our non-employee directors which become fully vested one year from the date of grant.
-Each non-employee director received an award of 7,267 shares of restricted stock on May 11, 2022.
-Mr. Maxwell, as Chairman, received 10,374 shares of restricted stock on May 11, 2022.
+(1) Reflects annual cash retainer and committee chair retainer paid or earned by our non-employee directors.

+(2) Reflects the aggregate fair value, calculated in accordance with generally accepted accounting principles, for restricted stock awarded to our non-employee directors which become fully vested one year from the date of grant.
+Each non-employee director received an award of 7,978 shares of restricted stock on May 10, 2023.
+Mr. Maxwell, as Chairman, received 10,969 shares of restricted stock on May 10, 2023.
+Mr. Griffie received 3,146 shares of restricted stock on October 17, 2023.